This site is best experienced on a laptop or desktop.

 Backend and data

 Redis is a data store that keeps everything in memory rather than on disk, which makes reads and writes extremely fast.
-I use Upstash's serverless version for anything that changes frequently and needs to be retrieved quickly: live device status from the daemons, the currently playing Spotify track, blog post reaction counts and rate limiting on the contact form.
+I use Upstash's serverless version for anything that changes frequently and needs to be retrieved quickly: live device status from the daemons, the last Spotify track I played (a fallback shown when nothing is on), blog post reaction counts and rate limiting on the contact form.
 Redis is not a traditional database - it is a short-term, high-speed cache.

 All the server-side logic lives in route handlers inside the Next.js app.
 When the live status widget asks 'is the PS5 online?', it is calling one of these routes, which in turn reads from Redis.
 The Spotify now-playing card, the GitHub activity strip, the contact form submission, blog reactions - each is a separate server-side function that runs on demand.
 None of this logic runs in your browser.

-Email delivery for the contact form.
+Email delivery for the contact form, handled by Resend.
 When you submit a message, the name, email and content are sent to a server-side route which calls the Resend API to forward it to my inbox.
 Nothing is stored in a database - the email is sent and that is it.
 Submissions are also rate-limited via Redis to prevent the form being used for spam.

-Automated workflows that run whenever code changes.
+GitHub Actions runs automated workflows whenever code changes.
 The main one generates the CV PDF: whenever cv.html is updated on the main branch, an action runs html2pdf.js in a headless Node environment, converts the HTML to a PDF and commits the file back to the repo.
 This means the PDF is always in sync with the HTML source without any manual export step.

 Design decisions